OpenSecEd/trustcomp/README.md

 The source files are structured as follows:

 - `overview` contains slides to give an overview of trusted computing.
+- `drmlab` contains the instruction for a lab where the student should reflect on the requirements of trusted computing through an example of Digital Rights Management.

 In each directory the files are structured as follows: